Azure/azure-quickstart-templates/quickstarts/microsoft.documentdb/microsoft-defender-cosmosdb-create-account/README.md

 <a href="http://armviz.io/#/?load=azuredeploy.json" target="_blank">

-This ARM template is intended to create a **CosmosDB Account** quickly with the **minimal required values** and **Advanced Threat Protection**.
+This ARM template is intended to create an **Azure Cosmos DB Account** quickly with the **minimal required values** and **Microsoft Defender for Azure Cosmos DB enabled**.

-CosmosDB Advanced Threat Protection is a unified package for advanced CosmosDB security capabilities.
+Microsoft Defender for Azure Cosmos DB is a unified package for advanced Cosmos DB security capabilities.
 See the [official documentation]( https://go.microsoft.com/fwlink/?linkid=2097603) for more information.

-`Tags : CosmosDB, Advanced Threat Protection`
+`Tags : Azure Cosmos DB, Microsoft Defender for Azure Cosmos DB, Advanced Threat Protection`

-## Parameters
-The following parameters have default values allowing to deploy the template as-is without providing any parameter, but can be overriden at deployment time:

-`Name` : Name of the CosmosDB Account, default is a unique string calculated from the "cosmosdb" token and the resource group id.

-`Location` : Location of the CosmosDB Account, default to the location of the resource group.

-`Tier` : Offering type of the CosmosDB Account, default to Standard.

-`Advanced Threat Protection Enabled` : Advanced Threat Protection for the CosmosDB Account, default to true (enabled).